Figure 1. Basalt. Credit: Mineral Information Institute.

 Figure 3.
 Basalt lava (glowing rock) oozes over basalt lava flow.
 Credit: U.S. Geological Survey.

-Basalt is a hard, fine-grained, dark-colored rock (Fig 1)of volcanic origin composed primarily of plagioclase feldspar, and pyroxene, together with other minerals (Fig 2), usually including olivine and ilmenite (an oxide of iron and titanium).
+Basalt is a hard, fine-grained, dark-colored rock (Figure 1) of volcanic origin composed primarily of plagioclase feldspar, and pyroxene, together with other minerals (Figure 2), usually including olivine and ilmenite (an oxide of iron and titanium).
 It contains less than about 52% by weight of silica (SiO2), which results in a low viscosity (resistance to flow.)

 Huge outpourings of lava called flood basalts are found on many continents.
 For example, the Columbia River basalts, which erupted 15 to 17 million years ago, cover most of southeastern Washington and regions of adjacent Oregon and Idaho.
 It can form vast plateaus, such as the 200,000-square-mile Deccan of India.
 Basalt can also assume a striking columnar structure, as exhibited in the Palisades along the Hudon River, the Devil's Postpile in California, and the Giant's Causeway in Ireland.